shivacharan22/AI-TIC_TAC_TOE/README.md

 # AI-TIC_TAC_TOE
-Its a tic tac toe game
+Its a tic tac toe game with improved algorithm